Linielt/todo-list/README.md

 # todo-list
-A todo-list project made for The Odin Project
+A todo-list project made for The Odin Project to solidify Javascript OOP skills

 ## Features
 - Can view all todos